 Views by Country

 The referrers section lists other blogs, web sites, and search engines that link to your blog.
 A view is associated with a referrer a visitor lands on a URL on your site after clicking a link on the referrer’s site.

 Marking Spam Referrers

-Sometimes you may see referrers in your stats from sites you don’t want.
-If you wish, you can report those referrers as ‘spam’ and they will no longer appear in your list of referrers.
+Sometimes the list of referrers may include sites you’d rather not see.
+If you wish, you can report those referrers as spam and they will no longer appear in your list of referrers.

-To mark them as spam, navigate to your “Referrers” section.
+To mark them as spam, navigate to the Referrers section of your stats.

-When you click the ellipse, a red “Spam?” flag will appear.
-When you click the flag, the referrer link will go into your personal spam referrer block list and won’t show up in the future.
+When you click the ellipsis, a red Spam flag will appear.
+If you click the flag, the referrer link will go into your personal spam referrer block list and won’t show up in the future.

-If you change your mind right away, you can click the “Undo” link that appears where the Spam? link was previously.
-However, once you have navigated away from the stats page, you will not be able to undo the action later.
+If you change your mind right away, you can click the Not Spam link that appears where the Spam link was previously.
+However, once you have navigated away from the stats page, you will not be able to undo the action.

-If you mistakenly mark a site as spam, this will not affect your site’s visits or stats count; it only will keep that referrer from appearing on your stats page.
+If you mistakenly mark a site as spam, this will not affect your stats; it will only keep that referrer from appearing on your stats page.

 Posts & Pages

-This section of stats will list the Posts and Pages which have received the most views in the time period you’ve specified at the top of the page.
+This section of stats will list the Posts and Pages that have received the most views in the time period you’ve specified at the top of the page.
 A view is only counted for a post or page when the permalink URL is visited, or the full post is viewed in the Reader.
 On the other hand, if a visitor reads a post titled “Hello World” while viewing the home page of your blog, the view will not be counted towards the post, only towards total views.

 Search Engine Terms